chrisguest75/docker_examples/03_buildargs_storage/README.md

 # Example 3 - Buildargs
 Demonstrate how buildargs are stored in the image.
-Meaning anyone with access to the image will have access to the credentials
+Meaning anyone with access to the image will have access to the credentials.
+With an example of new buildkit build time volume mounts to workaround this.

 TODO:
     1. *Can I prove that you can escape a root container to find it?*